revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/Angular/13-Testing.md

 ---

-3. Have you heard of Jasmine?
-Explain a bit.
+3. How do you Run a Unit Test On Jasmine?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)